bourriquet/imperial_msci/python/tut4/README.md

 # tut4

 Tutorial exercises from Chapter 4 of the course.
+All programs tested using _Python 2.7.11_.

 __Current issues__:
 - Exercise 4 does not do the vector computation as required